We Came with Visions but not with Sight

 23 February - 24 March 2024

-Curated by Cinda Mandis
+Curated by Cinda Manins

 Facts of Matter is presented in partnership with CLIMARTE as part of the 2024 National Sustainable Living Festival program.